ddmitov/perl-executing-browser/README.md

   Please note that for security reasons full paths of local files or folders are inserted only inside local pages!

-  The following code is an example of how to select a local file and transmit it's full path to a local Perl script using jQuery:
+  The following code is an example of how to select a local file and transmit it's full path to a local Perl script using ```jQuery```:

 ```javascript
   $(document).ready(function() {